pgr/pgr.github.com/_posts/2012-06-30-vehicle-simulation.md

 <img style="margin: 2em auto; display:block;" src="https://s3.amazonaws.com/github_image_storage/thesis_post/ymm_tip_opt.png" width="500" height="" alt="" />

-Once these metrics had been quantified for a specified vehicle setup, the results were also analysed in a qualitative fashion.
+Once these metrics were quantified for a specified vehicle setup, the results were also analysed qualitatively.
 This provided an idea as to how sensitive each model input was, and which inputs had the most impact on these metrics.

 <img style="margin: 2em auto; display:block;" src="https://s3.amazonaws.com/github_image_storage/thesis_post/grip.png" width="500" height="" alt="" />